ndiego/block-visibility/readme.txt

 * Visibility controls and tools (reset controls, help, etc.) have been separated into two different dropdown menus to reduce menu length.
 * Managing visibility controls can now be done using the "eye" icon whereas tools are managed using the vertical dots icon.
-* Minor changes to labeling has been done throughout the plugin to improve clarity.
+* Minor changes to labeling have been done throughout the plugin to improve clarity.

 **Removed**

 * Removed all legacy visibility controls deprecated in version 1.6.0.
 * Removed control reset confirmation modal for a smoother user experience.
-* Removed redundant help/reminder text to simplify user interface.
+* Removed redundant help/reminder text to simplify the user interface.

 = 2.1.2 - 2021-10-06 =